Writer Profile

 Let's Talk About "Immigration Policy"

-For a long time in Japan, the term "immigration policy" has been treated as a taboo, but that situation is now undergoing a major shift.
-Regarding the revision of the Immigration Control and Refugee Recognition Act (hereinafter referred to as the Immigration Control Act), Prime Minister Shinzo Abe's repeated emphasis that Japan "will not adopt an immigration policy" has, ironically, led to the keyword becoming widely recognized by the public.
+In Japan, the term "immigration policy" has long been treated as a taboo, but that situation is currently undergoing a major shift.
+Through Prime Minister Shinzo Abe's repeated emphasis that Japan "will not adopt an immigration policy" during debates over the amendment of the Immigration Control and Refugee Recognition Act (hereafter, the Immigration Control Act), this keyword has instead become widely recognized by the public.
 Some media outlets have also cautiously begun to use the term "immigration policy."
-As the Director of the Japan Immigration Policy Institute and a pioneer in Japanese immigration policy research, I am heartened that the term "immigration policy" has finally gained citizenship.
+As the Director of the Japan Immigration Policy Institute and a pioneer in Japanese immigration policy research, I am heartened that the term "immigration policy" has gained social acceptance.

 However, judging from official views, Japan's top leaders still cling to a policy of national isolation regarding immigration.
-As the public grows increasingly alarmed by the potential disappearance of society and the shortage of human resources, the day is likely near when politics that fail to read public opinion and the trends of the times will meet their end.
+As the public grows increasingly alarmed by the potential disappearance of society and labor shortages, the day is likely near when politics that fail to read public opinion and the trends of the times will face their final moments.

 In Western countries with long histories of accepting foreigners, they initially brought in foreigners as slave laborers through human trafficking.
-However, the method considered best for accepting foreigners in the modern world is, in fact, "immigration policy."
-Among Western immigration policy researchers, the terms "emigrant" (from the perspective of the person moving) and "immigrant" (from the perspective of immigration control) are primarily used.
-Not only has "slave laborer" become a forbidden term, but so has "foreign laborer," a term frequently used in Japan.
+However, in the modern world, the best method for accepting foreigners is actually considered to be "immigration policy."
+Among Western immigration policy researchers, the terms "emigrant" (from the perspective of the migrant) and "immigrant" (from the perspective of immigration control) are primarily used.
+Not only has "slave laborer" become a forbidden term, but so has "foreign worker," a term frequently used in Japan.

 Capable foreigners will not come to a country that views them only as a "labor force."
-Citizens who look down on foreigners as low-wage workers cannot build a relationship of coexistence with different ethnic groups.
+Citizens who look down on foreigners as low-wage workers cannot build a symbiotic relationship with different ethnic groups.
 This is a common understanding among immigration policy experts.

-The era of national isolation regarding immigration, which lasted for about 1,200 years, has ended.
+The era of immigration isolation, which lasted for about 1,200 years, has ended.
 The time has come for Prime Minister Abe to speak in the Diet about "realizing a society of coexistence with foreigners."
-And in a press conference on December 20, 2018, Emperor Akihito (now Emperor Emeritus) referred to the future of an immigrant society, saying, "I hope that we can all warmly welcome those who come to our country from various nations to work as members of our society."
-With the arrival of the year of the new era, the curtain has risen on an age where the people unite to create an immigrant society that serves as a model for the world.
+Furthermore, in a press conference on December 20, 2018, Emperor Akihito (now Emperor Emeritus) referred to the future of an immigrant society, saying, "I hope that we can all warmly welcome those who come to our country from various nations to work as members of our society."
+As we enter the year of the new era, the curtain has opened on an age where the people unite to create an immigrant society that serves as a model for the world.

 The "Japanese-style immigrant society" I propose is a society that learns from the struggles Western immigrant nations face with social integration, emphasizes the Japanese concept of "Wa" (harmony), and firmly guarantees social inclusion through policy.
 First, it begins with education on the Japanese language and social customs, followed by vocational training such as the acquisition of specialized knowledge and skills, allowing individuals to play active roles in their respective fields.
 Then, at a stage three to five years later when they have achieved a stable life, permanent residency is granted, and they are allowed to acquire citizenship if they so desire.

-By adopting an immigration policy, some regions will escape the crisis of community collapse.
-In recent years, record-breaking natural disasters such as earthquakes and typhoons have occurred across the country, with casualties concentrated in areas where the elderly make up the majority.
+By adopting an immigration policy, some regions will likely escape the crisis of community collapse.
+In recent years, record-breaking natural disasters such as earthquakes and typhoons have occurred across the country, and casualties have been concentrated in areas where the elderly make up the majority.
 Local communities that have lost their youth have lost the physical strength to withstand disasters.
-There is no way for primary industries to survive other than to accept young immigrants under residency statuses for agriculture or fisheries, promptly grant them permanent residency, and welcome them as members of society.
+The only way for primary industries to survive is to accept young immigrants under residency statuses for agriculture or fisheries, promptly grant them permanent residency, and welcome them as members of society.

 In an era of mass immigration, the number of immigrant children attending elementary and junior high schools will increase dramatically.
 In that case, multi-ethnic coexistence education for elementary and junior high school students will become important.
 It is necessary to fundamentally rethink the nature of early childhood, primary, and secondary education.
 Moving away from uniform education and valuing the individuality and diversity of children is essential for the stable development of an immigrant society.